 Previous gamefowl producers created the Modern Game to allow them to continue breeding and displaying their flock.
 The higher and more densely feathered the chicken, the more valuable the reward, which resulted in the extraordinary form of today’s Modern Game.

 Modern Game Chicken is not a kind that will easily be overlooked.
-This fighting chicken breed resembles a velociraptor or maybe a chicken version of a greyhound dog due to their extensive necks and legs, compressed bodies, and tightly packed feathering.
-Though it seems to be fixed for combat, these lanky chickens do not intend for the unlawful cockfighting, they are always kept and maintained for their appearance.
+This fighting chicken breed resembles a velociraptor or maybe a chicken version of a greyhound dog due to its extensive necks and legs, compressed bodies, and tightly packed feathering.
+Though it seems to be fixed for combat, these lanky chickens do not intend for unlawful cockfighting, they are always kept and maintained for their appearance.

 The Bantam version of Modern Game Fowl chickens is more popular than the Standard Modern Game chicken.
 With a staggering variety of feather color options, a plethora of fowl clubs to join, and the additional benefit of eating less feed than regular chickens, the small variant has a lot to offer.
 If you are interested, explore the wide variety of colors permitted for this unusual breed.